-As a result, the customers that voiced these issues will be interested in hearing more about it.
+As a result, the customers who voiced these issues will be interested in hearing more about it.

 While it might be tempting to reel off the fancy new features your product has, your customers aren’t going to care about this.
-Instead, they want to know how these updates are going to change their life and business.
+Instead, they want to know how these updates will change their life and business.

 2. Show How It Works

 Sometimes, just explaining a new update with words isn’t enough.
 It can be tricky for customers to imagine it in their heads, so make it easier for them by sharing visuals of the update or – even better – a video of it in action.